tdegeus/mate-cluster/pages/linux_bash.rst

    [myname@furnace ~] $ rm -r directoryname

 Notice that, in principle, removed files cannot be recovered, i.e. there is no such thing as a recycle bin when removing files from the command line.
 For convenience, wild-cards can be used.
 One example of a wild-card is ``*``.
 Simply said, the ``*`` replaces zero or more characters.
-For example to remove all log files in the :file:`~/sim/sub1` folder:
+For example to remove all ``.log`` files in the :file:`~/sim/sub1` folder:

 .. code-block:: bash